python/cpython/Doc/howto/enum.rst

     {'CHARTREUSE': 7, 'SEA_GREEN': 11, 'ROSEMARY': 42}

-:module: name of module where new Enum class can be found.
+:module: name of module where new enum class can be found.

-:qualname: where in module new Enum class can be found.
+:qualname: where in module new enum class can be found.

-:type: type to mix in to new Enum class.
+:type: type to mix in to new enum class.

 :start: number to start counting at if only names are passed in.